Pages on the site

 We left the Huntmaster earlier this week with the clutch basket fitted loosely.
 After a busy few days doing other stuff I had a few moments this afternoon to progress the clutch.

 The clutch basket tab washer is quite difficult to access.
 All the post war Ariel clutches use this washer so I've fitted a few of them by now.
-What you have to do is to bend the edges up in the vise before you fit the washer to the clutch basket.
+What you have to do is to bend the edges up in the vice before you fit the washer to the clutch basket.

 When you have fitted the washer and the screws and tightened them up to your satisfaction, you can use a thin chisel and a bit of round bar to tap the tab washer up against the flats of the screws.

 With that bit done, you can move on to the clutch centre.
-I bought a few clutch baskets new from the AOMCC gearbox spares specialist and they come disassembled.
+I have bought a few clutch baskets new from the AOMCC gearbox spares specialist recently and they come disassembled.
 You have to fit the clutch springs studs to the clutch centre - I used red Loctite for this, and you can rivet the backside of the stud in place.

 The next job will be to rivet the backside of the spring studs: